-My name is Rachel Stavert, known to most around here as ‘Rev Rach’.
-I am a team vicar in the Cartmel Peninsula with responsibility for Allithwaite and Flookburgh.
+My name is Jane Maycock, and I am interim team vicar in the Cartmel Peninsula with responsibility for Allithwaite and Flookburgh.

 At St. Mary’s we work very closely with the other churches in the team, especially St. John’s Church, Flookburgh, and with the other denominations in the area.
 We are part of Churches Together in Grange and area.

 As well as myself, there a wonderful team of volunteers who help to lead our worship at St. Mary’s and make the church the friendly and welcoming place that it is.